kubevirt/community/design-proposals/enhancements.md

 # Overview

-Rework the existing KubeVirt design proposal process into a more formal - still lean - Enhancement Porposal process.
+Rework the existing KubeVirt design proposal process into a more formal - but still lean - and SIG-aligned Enhancement Proposal process.

 ## Motivation